bitblit/Epsilon/README.md

 # Release Notes

+## 0.8.x

+- Updated core libs
+- Switched to Luxon from Moment to match Ratchet

 ## 0.7.x

 - Updated core libs
 - Added ContextUtil to get static access to the AWS context object
 - Renamed apiGateway to http in config